root-project/web/download/index.md

 ### Production release

 The _production_ release is a version we feel comfortable with to exposing to a large audience for serious work.
 We may issue patch releases of _production_ versions with bug fixes.
 We release about two _production_ versions per year.
-The _old_ version is the previous _production_ version that people might need for some time before switching to the new version.
+The [_old_]({{'/download/all_releases' | relative_url}}) version is the previous _production_
+version that people might need for some time before switching to the new version.

-The following latest _production_ and _old_ version are available for download:
+The following latest _production_ version is available for download:

 {% include releases_list state="pro" label="PRO" single_column="yes" %}